• Skip to main content

 As mentioned, the lemon flavour does not come through since there is so little of it being used, but if you want to make a vegan lemon cream cheese frosting, omit the vanilla and replace it with more lemon juice.
 Don't add any more liquid than what is called for in the recipe, it will cause the frosting to become too thin.

-Unsalted Vegan Butter – You’ll need to use firm sticks, not the spreadable type that you get in containers / tubs, they’ll make your frosting too soft and it won't firm up (see the FAQ section below for brand recommendations).
+Unsalted Vegan Butter – You’ll need to use firm sticks, not the spreadable type that you get in containers / tubs, they’ll make your vegan cream cheese buttercream too soft and it won't firm up.

 IMPORTANT: Always make sure that your butter is slightly softened before starting, NOT melted or TOO soft.
 To make sure your butter is at the ideal softness, lightly press your finger into it.
 If it leaves a shallow indent, your butter is at the perfect temperature.
 If your finger sinks into the butter with barely any effort, your butter is too soft.
 Refrigerate it until it has firmed up and then test it again.